 Therefore, make your grip stronger such that your hands are turned away from the target with your palms being parallel with each other.
 If you were to draw lines up from your thumbs’ base, the lines should hit the point of your shirts collar on the right side.

 Gripping your golf grip too tight keeps your hands from releasing through the impact which results into a slice.
-Therefore, take an easy and soft grip.
+How to correct a slice needs you to take an easy and soft grip.

 - Part drill to fix the slice

-You now have the right golf club and you have mastered the right grip.
+Now that you have the right golf club and you have mastered the right grip, correcting a slice should be easy.
 The ultimate goal now is to substitute the loop you are making–the pull-inside-then-loop-over-the-top one with an opposite direction.
 This can be a little difficult but to make it easier, you start with a simple clockwise circle from a golf player’s perspective.

-7 simple steps on how to fix a slice
+5 simple steps on how to fix a slice in golf

 - Stop aiming left